goschtl/zope/Sandbox/gotcha/z3c.taskqueue/src/z3c/taskqueue/README.txt

 Checking out the logging will prove the started service:

   >>> print log_info
-  lovely.remotetask INFO
+  z3c.taskqueue INFO
     handling event IStartRemoteTasksEvent
-  lovely.remotetask INFO
+  z3c.taskqueue INFO
     service TestTaskService1 on site site1 started
-  lovely.remotetask ERROR
+  z3c.taskqueue ERROR
     site site2 not found
-  lovely.remotetask INFO
+  z3c.taskqueue INFO
     service RootTaskService on site root started

 The verification for the jobs in the root-level service is done in another